RaceU4her

 Sounds great!
 Your clip captures well the crisp quality Wizard's get.
 You'll probably crickets here from the Wizard naysayers that haven't actually tried one lol

-ill assume that means me :dunno: it sounds ok, not sure crisp is the first thing that comes to mind, its got that wizard drier gain structure and rolled off top end i hear, and theres a lot of low mid build up rumbling going on. it sounds cool, brams sounded cool in his comparison, both better than most clips ive heard, am i now running for my debit card to drop $4k to try one?? no
+I double tracked that tone with the mtl in here.
+Let me know what you think of that one.ill assume that means meit sounds ok, not sure crisp is the first thing that comes to mind, its got that wizard drier gain structure and rolled off top end i hear, and theres a lot of low mid build up rumbling going on. it sounds cool, brams sounded cool in his comparison, both better than most clips ive heard, am i now running for my debit card to drop $4k to try one?? no

 One mic I'd really love to try is a Soyuz 1973 though.
 To me it sounds like somebody took an SM57 and made a condenser out of it.
 Same clarity in the highs but slightly smoother, and maybe more full overall.